tmcgilchrist/ocaml/manual/README.md

 to introduce fragment of grammar: `@'(' module-expr ')'@`.
 As a consequence, when this extension is used `@` characters must be escaped as `\@`.
-This extension is used mainly in the language reference part of the manual. and a more complete description of the notation used is available in the first subsection of `refman/refman.etex`.
+This extension is used mainly in the language reference part of the manual.
+A more complete description of the notation used is available in the first subsection of `refman/refman.etex`.

-Consistency tests
+Consistency Tests
 -----------------

-The `tests` folder contains consistency tests that checks that the manual and the rest of the compiler sources stay synced.
+The `tests` folder contains consistency tests that checks that the manual, and the rest of the compiler sources stay synced.